zackbunch/codingpointers/Medium/ansible.md

     )
 ```

 The meat and potatos of this code are inside `module_args`.
 This is where all possible arguments the module will accept need to be defined.
-These arguments are essential for specifying the details of the task you want the module to perform.
 Let’s break down each argument defined in `module_args`:

 ### Module Arguments